 Request an Accurate Timeline

 When talking with an SEO you’re considering hiring, ask them to provide you with a realistic timeline for the work they will be doing.
-This timeline should also consider the amount of time it will take to create content, update the design of the website, and add keywords and descriptions to past pages and posts.
+This timeline should also consider the time it will take to create content, update the website’s design, and add keywords and descriptions to past pages and posts.

 Seek out Articles and Videos to Support Suggestions

-The thought of potentially waiting a year to see results from your SEO strategy is intimidating for many, but laying a solid foundation means you’ll need to make fewer changes in the future.
-But it also means you may not know for months that something is off or that a keyword isn’t as strong as you thought.
+The thought of potentially waiting a year to see results from your SEO strategy is intimidating for many, but laying a solid foundation means you’ll need to make fewer changes.
+But it also means you may not know for months if something is off or a keyword isn’t as strong as you thought.

 To help ensure you’re moving in the right direction, seek out articles, guides, or other materials that explain basic search engine strategies.
 Educate yourself on what’s standard practice in SEO.
-The goal is not necessarily to learn the intricate details, but to be wise enough gauge your expectations.
+The goal is not necessarily to learn the intricate details but to be wise enough to gauge your expectations.

 Avoid Professionals Who Make Guarantees

-We like to have guarantees that we’ll get what we want when we make a purchase.
+We like to guarantee that we’ll get what we want when we purchase.
 But just like you can’t guarantee you’ll find a client’s dream home within their budget in the perfect location, an SEO can’t guarantee you the prime real estate of the number-one ranking on Google.
-If an SEO is guaranteeing you a top slot, this can be a major red flag.
+This can be a major red flag if an SEO guarantees you a top slot.

-Because search engine results pages are controlled by an algorithm, there is really no way to determine exactly which page will make it to the top.
+Because an algorithm controls search engine results pages, there is no way to determine which page will make it to the top.
 While SEOs are experts in nudging the algorithm to get it to place pages in higher slots, even the best SEO available can’t guarantee it will get your link to the top.

 Discuss the Communication Process